 Generally, when the U.S. dollar rises in value against a foreign currency, a security denominated in that currency loses value because the currency is worth fewer U.S. dollars.
 Conversely, when the U.S. dollar decreases in value against a foreign currency, a security denominated in that currency gains value because the currency is worth more U.S. dollars.
-This risk, generally known as "currency risk," means that, to the extent the Fund is invested in securities denominated in a foreign currency, a strong U.S. dollar will reduce returns for U.S. investors while a weak U.S. dollar will increase those returns.
+This risk, generally known as "currency risk," means that a strong U.S. dollar will reduce returns for U.S. investors while a weak U.S. dollar will increase those returns.